Hey there, Delilah

 Do you agree with that?

 Do you think a band could potentially never split?
-What would it take to never break up?
+What does it take to never break up?